 On Tuesday 7th August, Fresh Hope celebrated 18 volunteers graduating as “Pastoral Carers” from the inaugural Spiritual Care Series.
 The evening was well attended by representatives from Fresh Hope Care and Fresh Hope Mission & Ministry, including board members, managers, chaplains and staff.

 The graduates have all attended 2 hour training sessions over 9 weeks during May and June and have then undertaken supervised visits with residents, overseen by a chaplain for a minimum of 4 sessions.
 Now that the course participants have graduated, they will be allocated residents to visit regularly during the month by themselves, supported by a weekly debrief with their supervising chaplain and sharing/up-skilling at a monthly lunch with fellow volunteers.

-Natalie Cook, the Director of Fresh Hope Care, declared the program a tremendous success and expressed her appreciation to the volunteers for their time and commitment.
 The Fresh Hope Care Board Chair, Mr Chris Powell, shared how he was looking forward to the significant increase in capacity to provide pastoral care to residents and consumers in Fresh Hope Care, that the volunteers would bring.

 The highlight of the evening was hearing from the graduates themselves.
 One of the graduates shared in her speech: